SciMathist/robot-agent/README.md

-# robot-mcp
+# robot-agent

 ![Status](https://img.shields.io/badge/status-under--development-orange)

-An MCP server that bridges a physical robot (or actuator system) to a virtual agent such as Claude.
+An MCP server (`robot-mcp`) that bridges a physical robot (or actuator system) to a virtual agent such as Claude.
 Supports three transports: **stdio**, **SSE**, and **WebSocket**, all sharing the same tool/resource logic.
+The project will also have a second module called `embot` which is a AVLA agent that uses the server to control a robot.

+`robot-agent = robot-mcp + embot`

 ---

 ## Project layout

 ```
 robot_mcp/